A little more insight into how we choose posts

 Remember as well, if your story is of publishable quality but we don’t chose to publish it this time, we’ll put in in the archive.

 Some days- often around the time of public bank holidays or in general holiday period - we get no stories.
 Then we’ll dip into the archive.
-Generally speaking, the longer a story has been in the archive, the less likely it is to be chosen; we work backwards through the archive.
-But there are exceptions.
-For instance at the end of 2019 a few Christmas stories came in even though our Christmas schedule was full.
-They may well get used in 2020.
+After the stories have been in the archive about a month we reject them.

-The good news is that we reject really quickly.
+The good news is that we reject outright really quickly.
 No news then is good news.

 It’s easy to see that there is an element of luck involved.
 If you land on a day when no one else has submitted or you’re last in the archive, you’ll be lucky.
 If you land on a day when we have lots of submissions you may be unlucky.